Ralph Wiggum

-Ralph Wiggum, the viral agentic coding loop.Now simplified for everyone.
+Ralph Wiggum is the viral agentic coding loop.Simplified for real-world teams.

 AI coding agents are powerful.But they need structure.